oacore/about/data/ref-audit.md

   Subscribe to CORE Repository Edition
 </h2>

-The new CORE Repository Edition has now been launched.
-This new edition contains both new tools for data enrichments and to enable repositories to help ensure compliance with the REF2021 Open Access Policy.
+The new [CORE Repository Edition](~services/repository-edition) has now been launched.
+This new edition contains both new tools for data enrichments and to enable repositories to help ensure compliance with the REF 2021 Open Access Policy.

-Visit the CORE Repository Edition service for further details.
+Visit the [CORE Repository Edition](~services/repository-edition) service for further details.
 To subscribe contact us via email at [&#115;&#97;&#108;&#101;&#115;&#64;&#99;&#111;&#114;&#101;&#46;&#97;&#99;&#46;&#117;&#107;](mailto:%73%61l%65s%40%63o%72%65%2ea%63%2eu%6b).